sirjmann92/nicotineplus-proper/README.md

 *   Inside the "config" directory, create a directory named "data"
 *   Map your local "config" directory to the "/config" directory in the container (see example)
 *   Map your local "data" directory to the "/data" directory in the container (see example)
-*   FOR CUSTOM PLUGINS - A "plugins" directory will be created automatically if it doesn't exist.
+*   FOR CUSTOM PLUGINS: A "plugins" directory will be created automatically under the /data directory (/data/plugins) if it doesn't exist at container startup.
 Place your custom plugins here to use them in Nictotine+.
+*   When setting a different locale, only LANG is required.
+LC_ALL and LANGUAGE will be updated by internal scripts.
+The Language setting in Nicotine+ will still need to be set manually by the user.

 #### Docker Compose (recommended)